Tasper-dev/html200-adopt-a-dog/README.md

-Adoptadog
+# Adoptadog

 Seattle's premiere dog adoption agency

-Description
+## Description

 The Adoptadog site is written in HTML and CSS.
-Designed to be mobile-first and progressively enhance as viewport widens.
+Designed to be **mobile-first** and progressively enhance as viewport widens.
 It is easy to view all available dogs, fill out a simple form, and submit to adopt the dog(s) chosen.

     -Tested on Chrome, Safari, iOS Safari, and Edge Browsers -Will utilize CSS grids and flexbox
-    -Designed with responsiveness and accessibility as a top priority
+    -Designed with responsiveness and accessibility as a top priority -Simple to add content and keep up-to-date
+    -Blog is easy to update with new posts

-Documentation and Support
+## Documentation and Support

--email Tiffanyasper@gmail.com
+email Tiffanyasper@gmail.com

-Licensing
+## Licensing

 Adoptadog is licensed under the MIT License.

-Copyright
+## Copyright

 ©2025 Tiffany Asper